 - Residents can pursue an optional one-year accelerated master’s degree, at a discounted rate, during year three of their residency.*

-*Degree paid by Capital Teaching Residency Program with options for loans.
+*Degree paid by Resident with options for loans and potential repayment.

 - Residents complete one-year residency placement in a classroom with an experienced teacher and participate in Relay Graduate School of Education’s secondary licensure and residency program.